-York Tech's enrollment increased at a greater rate than that all SC Technical Colleges.
-From fall 2006 to fall 2007, the College's enrollment increased at a rate two and half times greater than that of the state.
-More importantly, the College's full-time equivalent (FTE) enrollment increased at a greater rate as well.
+York Tech's enrollment increased at a rate of 7.76%, less than that of the SC Technical College System.
+From fall 2007 to fall 2008, the College's full-time equivalent (FTE) enrollment increased at a slightly lower rate as well.